kfhanson/kfhanson/README.md

 ###

-<p align="left">Computer Science Student from Indonesia, currently studying in Taiwan</p>
+<p align="left">Computer Science Student based in Indonesia</p>
-<p align="left">I have a keen interest in AI/ML, but I also do Web Development and Application Programming</p>
+<p align="left">I have a keen interest in AI/ML, but I also do Web Development and Software Programming</p>

 ###